peppedilillo/sedbuilder/README.md

 # sedbuilder

-The **sedbuilder** package provides a Python interface to the ASI Space Science Data Center's SED Builder REST API for retrieving Spectral Energy Distribution data for astronomical sources.
+The **sedbuilder** package implements a Python interface to the ASI Space Science Data Center's SED Builder REST API.

-> At present, `sedbuilder` is only internally operational.
-> This means you must need to be on the ASI-SSDC network to use it.
-> We will release to public soon.

 ## Overview

+This package provides programmatic access to multi-wavelength spectral energy distribution (SED) data from catalogs, surveys, and archival observations across the electromagnetic spectrum.
-The [SED Builder](https://tools.ssdc.asi.it/SED/) is a web-based program developed at the ASI-SSDC to produce and display the Spectral Energy Distribution (SED) of astrophysical sources.
-The tool combines data from several missions and experiments, both ground and space-based, together with catalogs and archival data.
+It is based on [SED Builder](https://tools.ssdc.asi.it/SED/), a software developed at the ASI-SSDC to produce and display the SED data over the web.

-At present, only internally hosted catalogs are supported.
-Don't hesitate to ask for any new feature in our discussion section.

 ## Installation